Birational boundedness of rationally connected Calabi-Yau 3-folds: Introduction

 \textbf{Acknowledgments}.
 The authors would like to thank Yoshinori Gongyo for suggesting this topic.
-WC was supported by NAKAMURA scholarship and UTokyo System of Support for Graduate Research.
-WC would like to thank his advisor Yoshinori Gongyo for supporting a visit to University of Cambridge, where he had valuable discussions with Caucher Birkar and RS.
+WC was supported by NAKAMURA scholarship and the UTokyo System of Support for Graduate Research.
+WC would like to thank his advisor Yoshinori Gongyo for supporting a visit to the University of Cambridge, where he had valuable discussions with Caucher Birkar and RS.
 DC was supported in part by NSF Grant DMS-1702358.
 JH would like to thank his advisors Gang Tian and Chenyang Xu in particular for constant support and encouragement.
 CJ was supported by JSPS KAKENHI Grant Number JP16K17558 and World Premier International Research Center Initiative (WPI), MEXT, Japan.
 RS was partially supported by Churchill College, Cambridge.
 Part of this work was completed during a visit of RS to Princeton University.
-RS would like to thank Princeton University for the hospitality and the nice working environment, and J\'anos Koll\'ar for funding his visit.
-We are grateful to Keiji Oguiso for discussions on examples, and Zhiyu Tian for discussions on Appendix \ref{appendix}.
+RS would like to thank Princeton University for its hospitality and the nice working environment, and J\'anos Koll\'ar for funding his visit.
+We are grateful to Keiji Oguiso for discussions on examples, and Zhiyu Tian for discussions related to the material in the Appendix.
+We thank the referees for useful comments.